 - Buyer's Guide

 I have always encouraged my customers to call me when they have problems on the road.
-I can calm, advise, and perhaps solve the automotive challenges over the phone.
+I can calm, advise and perhaps solve their automotive challenges over the phone.

-I questioned him and determined that yes, his engine was running hot.
+I questioned him and determined that his engine was, in fact, running hot.
 I asked him how he knew it was the transmission.